hsviscarra/RealEstateAnalysis/README.md

 ## REAL STATE DATA ANALYSIS - CONNECTICUT STATE

 ## 1. Objective

-The objective is to analyze the real estate price evolution of the propoerties sold in Connecticut from 2001 to 2021.
-The analysis will be perfomed by town and property type.
+The objective is to conduct a comprehensive analysis of the real estate price trends observed in Connecticut from 2001 to 2021.
+This analysis examines the evolution of property prices, categorizing data by both town, property and residential type to provide a thorough understanding of market dynamics.

 ## 2. Problem statement

-Knowing about the evolution of prices may help investors and individual home-owners to make better decisions.
+Understanding the evolution of prices is crucial for investors and individual homeowners alike, empowering them to make informed decisions.
-For investors to focus their effort on markets that are experiencing an increase in the prices to maximize their profits.
+Investors can strategically allocate their resources to markets experiencing price increases, maximizing potential profits.
-For home-owners which great part of their wealth is invested in their own homes, to buy in areas with value appreciation.
+Similarly, homeowners, whose significant portion of wealth is often invested in their properties, can benefit by purchasing in areas with appreciating values.

-As an illustrative example, this project uses the Connecticut property sales dataset:
+To illustrate this principle, this project utilizes the Connecticut property sales dataset:

 [Data source](https://catalog.data.gov/dataset/real-estate-sales-2001-2018)

 ## 3. Data architecture

+The dataset is collected by the Office of Policy and Management and consists of all real estate sales with a sales price of $2000 or greater. that occure between October 1 (year at time t) and Spetember 30 (year at time t+1) of each year.
+For instance, sales from 2020 are from 10/01/2020 to
+9/30/2021.
+For each sale record, the file includes: town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment.

 <img src="https://raw.githubusercontent.com/hsviscarra/RealEstateAnalysis/main/Static_files/Data%20Architecture.png">

-The data was extracted using Mage.
-The extraction was performed using the url address to the data which is permanently updated.
+### 3.1 Technologies used

+- Cloud: Google Cloud (GCP)
+- Workflow orchestration: Mage
+- Data Warehouse: BigQuery
+- Batch processing: DBT
+- Dashboard: Google Data Cloud

 The pipeline consisted of the following steps:

+The pipeline comprised the following steps:

-1. Extract data from web page repository
+1. Data Extraction: Extracting data from a web page repository.
-2. Transform data types, column names, and filter out bad data such as sold prices with zero dollars.
+2. Data Transformation: Converting data types, standardizing column names, and filtering out erroneous entries, such as sold prices listed as zero dollars.
-3. Load the data in Google Cloud
+3. Data Loading: Loading the refined data into Google Cloud.
-4. Activate the process to run ever month.
-The updates performed by the State government are not done in specific periods.
-However, we ran the analysis in a monthly basis to check for any updats.
+4. Scheduled Execution: Activating the process to run monthly.
+While updates from the State government occur irregularly, the analysis is performed monthly to capture any changes.
-5. Run DBT in the cloud to build some models using SQL based on a samll star schema model with fact, dimension tables and aggregate tables.
+5. Model Building: Employing DBT (Data Build Tool) in the cloud to construct models using SQL.
-6. Sink the data in BigQuery wharehouse
+6. Data Warehousing: Storing the processed data in BigQuery warehouse.
-8. Using Google Cloud to build a small dashboard
+7. Dashboard Development: Utilizing Google Cloud services to develop a compact dashboard for data visualization and analysis purposes.

 <br>
 <div>
 <img src="https://raw.githubusercontent.com/hsviscarra/RealEstateAnalysis/main/Static_files/Dashboard%20example.png">